 Coursework and Exams

-Your final mark is based upon an exam, essay, lab, tutorial, study skills and research participation (all components are mandatory).
+Your final mark is based upon a multiple choice test, essay, tutorial, and lab and research participation (all components are mandatory).

 The breakdown of the course mark is as follows: